 The whole premise of the show is based on the Civil War with the North versus the South.
 Most of the acts are basically little competitions to see who will win, the North or the South.

-Dixie Stampede show is very funny and VERY entertaining.
+Dolly Parton’s Stampede show is very funny and VERY entertaining.
 My kids were stomping their feet, clapping along, shouting and singing and everything else!
 They loved it.
 Even my 5 month old baby didn’t make a peep during the show.
-He watch in wonder at all the animals, costumes, lights and all the action!
+He watched in wonder at all the animals, costumes, lights and all the action!

 I love that Dixie Stampede is interactive.
 Several of the acts throughout the evening included members from the audience.
 Kids and adults both got to participate in the fun of the evening.
 It was fun to watch these people get so into their games.

 For the rest of our trip in Branson everything was compared to Dixie Stampede.
 All the restaurants we ate in and the other shows we watched.
 Whenever we would drive by the theater my son would ask if we could go again.
-It was fun to start our Branson weekend with the Dixie Stampede, but nothing else we did could compare to the fun we experienced there.
+It was fun to start our Branson weekend with the Dolly Parton’s Stampede, but nothing else we did could compare to the fun we experienced there.
 We LOVE this attraction and definitely recommend it.
-When you visit Branson, Dixie Stampede is a MUST!
+When you visit Branson, Dolly Parton’s Stampede is a MUST!